douglasdevbr/todomvc/readme.md

 ### New todo

-New todos are entered in the input at the top of the app.
+New todos are entered in the input at the bottom of the app.
 The input element should be focused when the page is loaded preferably using the `autofocus` input attribute.
 Pressing Enter creates the todo, appends it to the todo list and clears the input.
 Make sure to `.trim()` the input and then check that it's not empty before creating a new todo.

 ### Mark all as complete